qwat/QWAT/doc/demo.rst

 ====================

-This represents a guide on how to download and install a virtual machine (VM) that has a working QWAT installation with a preinstalled demo dataset.
+This represents a guide on how to download and install a virtual machine (VM) that has a working QWAT installation with a demo dataset.
+The VM also has a working demo of the `QGEP waste-water project <http://github.com/QGEP/QGEP>`_.

 **About**

 The VM is based on Debian Testing with Cinnamon Desktop.
-Debian Testing was chosen in order to have GDAL 2.x and also benefit from latest linux kernel so that latest hardware won't be a problem for the case where the VM is used outside virtualization (use the VM as basis for a usb-stick - not virtualized).
+Debian Testing was chosen in order to have GDAL 2.x and also benefit from latest linux kernel so that latest hardware won't be a problem for the case where the VM is used outside virtualization (e.g use the virtual disk as basis to create a non-virtualized usb-stick to be used for demo purposes).

 Installed software: